yokodotcool/yokodotcool.github.io/_posts/2020-05-17-cancelled-wedding.md

 ## In conclusion

-Though our wedding would have been dope, it did not happen.
-But I’m a millennial designer who has a website so I sure as heck am not going to let all the #content I created stay hidden away forever.
-Hope you enjoyed it!
+We can’t celebrate our wedding the way we wanted, but maybe it’s cool to celebrate some of the work that went into it.
+I was proud of a lot of this stuff!
+Also, I’m a millennial designer who has a website and I sure as heck am not going to let all the #content stay hidden away forever.
+Hope you enjoyed it as much as I enjoyed working on it!

 <figure>
 	<img src="/assets/images/2020-05-17-cancelled-wedding-subject-lines.png" alt="A partial screenshot of my Gmail search results for `we are cancel`, which returns three emails that all start with the same subject line: “We are cancelling our wedding”" />